RepoScope: Leveraging Call Chain-Aware Multi-View Context for Repository-Level Code Generation: Discussion

 \subsection{Threats to Validity}

 \textbf{Threats to internal validity} arise from the hyperparameter settings used during the call chain prediction and the prompt construction process.
-We performed a small-range grid search over \ourmodel{}'s hyperparameters, selecting the coefficients based on the best performance observed.
+We performed a small-range grid search over \ourmodel{}'s hyperparameters {on a small subset of data}, selecting the coefficients based on the best performance observed.
 It is anticipated that alternative hyperparameter configurations may lead to further improvements.
 Additionally, due to budget constraints, our evaluation was restricted to a set of representative and advanced LLMs as the backbone models.
 Given the rapid progress in the field of LLMs, some models not included in this study may outperform those we evaluated.
-We will continue to monitor developments in this area and remain open to incorporating additional models in future work.
+We will continue to monitor developments in this area and remain open to incorporating additional models in future work. {Besides, the current use of pass@1 as the sole evaluation metric limits a comprehensive assessment of code quality, overlooking important attributes such as readability and maintainability.
+We plan to introduce LLM-as-Judge in the future to evaluate these attributes, providing a more comprehensive reflection of code quality.}

 \textbf{Threats to external validity} relate to the generalizability of our approach and findings.
-Given the widespread adoption of Python language and the fact that most existing repository-level code generation benchmarks \cite{zhang2023repocoder, li2024deveval, yu2024codereval, ding2023crosscodeeval, li2024evocodebench, jimenez2023swe} are built using Python, we currently evaluate our method only on this language, without extending it to other languages, such as Java or C++.
-Nevertheless, compared to Python, those statically typed languages offer more explicit and easily extractable type relationships, which may make them even more amenable to our approach.
-We will investigate the performance of our method on such languages in future work.
-Moreover, our call chain prediction relies on the assumption that the call behavior of the target function can be inferred by similar functions within the same repository.
-While this assumption holds in most cases, the prediction performance may degrade if the target function lacks similar counterparts (\textit{e.g.}, for small-scale repository).
-Nevertheless, contexts from other perspectives can still provide valuable semantic information to enhance code generation.
+Given the widespread adoption of Python language and the fact that most existing repository-level code generation benchmarks \cite{zhang2023repocoder, li2024deveval, yu2024codereval, ding2023crosscodeeval, li2024evocodebench, jimenez2023swe} are built using Python, we currently systematically evaluate our method only on this language.
+Nevertheless, compared to Python, statically typed languages (\textit{e.g.}, Java or C++) offer more explicit and easily extractable type relationships, which may make them even more amenable to our approach. {We conducted preliminary experiments on Java to validate this.
+Using the Java subset of CoderEval (229 tasks after excluding one faulty case) with GPT-4o-mini, \ourmodel{} outperformed all baselines that can run on Java despite only a basic adaptation (\textit{e.g.}, polymorphism not well-handled).
+Specifically, \ourmodel{} achieved a pass@1 of 58.95\%, whereas the best baseline, RLCoder, achieved only 57.64\%.
+We are willing to conduct a more systematic study of \ourmodel{}'s performance on such languages in future work.}